 VETERAN SERVICES DEPARTMENT

-In April of 2011 Rock Valley Community Programs, Inc. completed, renovated, and opened 24 studio apartments with the ability to house up to 48 homeless veterans and provide supportive services.
+In April of 2011 Rock Valley Community Programs, Inc. completed, renovated, and opened 24 dual-occupancy suites with the ability to house up to 48 homeless veterans and provide supportive services.
 Veterans can stay up to 24 months before transitioning to permanent housing.
+As of December 2022, RVCP has expanded our transitional housing to accommodate 48 single-occupancy suites.

 The veterans we serve are from the Veterans Integrated Service Network (VISN) 12 which includes all of Wisconsin, northern Illinois, the upper peninsula of Michigan, and the northwest corner of Indiana.
 Veterans who qualify for acceptance into the program are male veterans considered homeless, or at-risk of becoming homeless, and were other than dishonorably discharged.
 All applicants are reviewed and approved by the Veterans Administration prior to being accepted into the program.
 RVCP provides assistance with the application processes at no charge.